klmcwhirter/oci-shared-images/README.md

-# Bluefin - rely on OCI layer sharing for distrobox and devcontainer
+# Bluefin - rely on OCI layer sharing for distrobox

  [![project bluefin](./docs/project-bluefin.svg)](https://projectbluefin.io/)

+_See [tag docker-devcontainer](https://github.com/klmcwhirter/oci-shared-images/tree/docker-devcontainer) to see the last commit where docker / devcontainer support was the default._

 As I began using bluefin on my production laptop I was really challenged to rethink my assumptions on how to use and manage a development linux workstation.